Easy Chicken and Escarole Soup Recipe (35 Minute Lunch)

-This Easy Chicken and Escarole Soup Recipe with Tortellini is one of my favorites during winter.
-This hearty soup is made extra flavorful with the warmth of chicken broth and fresh garlic.
+This easy Chicken and Escarole Soup recipe with tortellini is one of my favorites during winter (and even the spring).
+My hearty soup is made extra flavorful with the warmth of chicken broth and fresh garlic.
 With a few simple ingredients and fresh cheese tortellini, you’ll have a delicious chicken soup perfect to warm you up on a cold night!
-If you’re looking for another big pot of soup, check out one of my favorites, my Pumpkin Tortellini Soup

 A bowl of chicken, escarole, vegetable, and tortellini soup on a cutting board with a gray linen napkin and a gold spoon.